Greater Manchester congestion charge: Proposed charge

 The area covered by the charge would have covered about 80 sqmi.

-The original zone covered by the London Congestion Charge was about eight square miles, Singapore two square miles and Stockholm 18 square miles, but the scheme differed from London in that charges would have been lower and the charging hours much shorter.
+The original zone covered by the London congestion charge was about eight square miles, Singapore two square miles and Stockholm 18 square miles, but the scheme differed from London in that charges would have been lower and the charging hours much shorter.
 Inbound charges would have applied between 0700 and 0930, outbound ones between 1600 and 1830.
 There was to be no charge during the middle of the day, later in the evening, at the weekend or for journeys against the peak flow: leaving the city in the morning or entering it in the evening.

 Payment of the charge would be via a pre-pay "tag and beacon" system.
 Credit was to be automatically deducted from a driver's account as they passed each of the cordons.
 Occasional visitors to Manchester without a pre-pay tag would have been able to pay via call centre or internet, but there would have been a surcharge.
 The scheme was planned to be up and running by mid-2013, by which time it was anticipated that 80% of the public transport improvements would have been completed.

 Motorcycles, black taxis and private hire cars would not have had to pay the charge.
 It was proposed that the Manchester scheme would charge motorcycles at a lower rate than cars, as they do not contribute to congestion to the same extent as cars but this was later dropped.

 Proposed public transport improvements

 A number of specific projects would be funded from the scheme, including extensions of the Manchester Metrolink to Oldham town centre, Rochdale town centre, East Didsbury, Ashton-under-Lyne, the Trafford Centre and Manchester Airport.
 A second line through the city centre would also be built.
 In total, 35 km of new lines were planned.
 A bus rapid transit system was proposed along the Oxford Road corridor and between the city centre and Bolton and Leigh.
 A fleet of American-style yellow school buses were mooted.
-More than 30 rail stations would be upgraded, in addition to extra carriages for the busiest rail services.
-GMPTE also planned to introduce a smartcard ticketing system, similar to London's Oyster Card.
+More than 30 rail stations would be upgraded, in addition to extra carriages for the busiest rail services. the Greater Manchester Passenger Transport Executive also planned to introduce a smartcard ticketing system, similar to London's Oyster card.
 Eight new transport interchanges were to be built across Greater Manchester.
 The government claimed that most, if not all, of these improvements were to be in place before the congestion charge was imposed.